percona/pmm-doc/docs/details/develop-checks.md

 A check is a combination of:

 - SQL query or MongoDB query document for extracting data from the database.
 - Python script for converting extracted data into check results.
 This is actually a [Starlark](https://github.com/google/starlark-go) script, which is a Python dialect that adds more imperative features than Python.
-The script's execution environment is sandboxed and  no I/O can be done from it.
+The script's execution environment is sandboxed, and no I/O can be done from it.

 All checks are self-contained in the first phase, as well as in most of the planned phases.